davidward462/algorithms/notes.md

 - First In, First Out

 ## Graph
-- a set of nodes and edges
+- A set of nodes and edges
+- Directed vs nondirected graph
+- Implementation
+    - Hash table relationships between nodes

 # Techniques
 ## Divide and Conquer